 Do you want to display your popup based on a targeted post's or content's specific element?

+Now, head onto the Popupsmart popup builder.
 Follow the steps below to set HTML targeting for your popup campaign.

-If you are targeting shopping carts, then you can select other options as well, such as "less than" or "greater than."
+If you target a text, it is best to select "contains" from the dropdown "Query" menu.
+If you are targeting shopping carts, then you can select other options such as "less than" or "greater than".

 What can you do with HTML targeting?

-- Show or hide popups based on HTML content.
+• Show or hide popups based on HTML content.